Best Website Builder

 Jessica Chou is a photographer serving California.
 Her work has a documentary vibe to it, and she likes to take a raw approach to her practice.
 You can find images of some big names within her portrait portfolio.

-The site uses a well-built Squarespace photography template that showcases her work in a single-column layout, which makes the photos pop and gives the website a minimal look.
+The site uses a well-built Squarespace photography template that showcases her work in a two-column layout, making the photos pop and giving the website a minimal look.

 Alex is living in Montreal and providing photography services, including headshots and editorial work.